Online Shipping Quote

 What is the best sea port for Ocean freight from China to Philippines?

-as you can see Philippines have more than 100 seaport, but we always suggest to our customers use this five sea port
+As you can see the Philippines have more than 100 seaports, but we always suggest to our customers use these five sea port

 • Port of Manila